NicHub/mpu9250-esp32/README.md

 const char *ap_password = ""; // let blank
 ```

 4. Update the file `platformio.ini`.
 For most of the ESP32 models, the variable `default_envs` must be set to `esp32doit-devkit-v1`.
 If you have a *M5Stack*, you can set it to `m5stack-core-esp32`.
-In case of problem, you will need to add your own board model.
+In case of a problem, you will need to add your own board model.

 5. Upload the web files on the ESP32 with the following command: